What rights do Proxy users have?

-Proxied User accounts will function exactly as they did when not assigned as a proxy.
+Proxy User accounts will function exactly as they did when not assigned as a proxy.

 We suggest if you are in a position where you're required to complete tasks requiring elevated access, users should choose either a manager, supervisor, or someone with matching access levels.

-What can proxy users do?
+What can Proxy users do?